|

 AK54 C. KJ43

-Responder only pulls a double of 4S with a distributional hand.
-If it is two-suited
+pulls a double of 4S with a distributional hand.
+A response

 Don't worry, you'll never have this hand.